rpshkarki1/BuildGainz/README.md

 Contributing
 We're always looking for ways to improve BuildGainz.
 If you have any ideas or suggestions, please feel free to open a pull request.

-License
-BuildGainz is open source software released under the MIT License.

-# BuildGainz
-BuildGainz is a fitness app that tracks users' real-time steps and calories.
-It is built with React Native and uses the following technologies:

 `Java`

 `Firebase `